tupleapp/pair-programming-guide/_pages/lesser-known-benefits-of-pair-programming.md

 Pairing lets you share the typing and put fewer miles on your tissues.

 <p class="text-sm pt-8 italic">P.S.
-Have you thought of a benefit that's not mentioned here?
+Have you experienced a lesser-known benefit that's not mentioned here?
+I'd love to hear it!
 Please <a href="https://github.com/tupleapp/pair-programming-guide/issues/new">open an issue</a>.</p>